Register to get access to free programming courses with interactive exercises

 To determine the orientation of the screen, we use the orientation key, which can have one of two values:

 1. landscape.
-This condition is true for devices with a horizontal screen orientation.
-Horizontal — An orientation in which the width of the viewport is greater than its height.
+An orientation in which the width of the viewport is more than its height.
+This condition is true for devices with horizontal screen orientation.

 2. portrait.
-The condition is true for devices with an vertical screen orientation.
-Vertical - An orientation where the height of the viewport is greater than its width.
+An orientation where the height of the viewport is more than its width.
+The condition is true for devices with a vertical screen orientation

 Horizontal and vertical screen orientation